Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations

-\begin{remark}[\ptwopone{} to \isoptwopone{} Grid-Transfer Operators] A natural question is whether the analogous finite-element projection operators should be used to transfer residuals and corrections between the non-nested velocity spaces $\pmb{ \mathbb{P}}_2$ and $\pmb{\mathbb{P}}_1 \text{iso}\kern1pt\pmb{ \mathbb{P}}_2$ for both higher-order Stokes discretizations.
-To examine this in a simpler setting, we considered using AMG applied to the \isoqtwo{} discretization as a preconditioner for the \qtwo{} discretization of a scalar Poisson problem on the unit square.
-In this setting, using finite-element projection to define $R_0$ did not significantly improve performance, leading to a maximum improvement of only one or two iterations in any given solve.
-Given this limited improvement in performance and increased cost and complexity of assembling the projection operators, we do not make use of this approach for the grid transfers between $\pmb{ \mathbb{P}}_2$ and $\pmb{\mathbb{P}}_1 \text{iso}\kern1pt\pmb{ \mathbb{P}}_2$ here, but note that using proper projections may show more benefit in other settings. \end{remark}
+\begin{remark}[\ptwopone{} to \isoptwopone{} Grid-Transfer Operators] A natural question is whether finite-element projection should be used to transfer residuals and corrections between the non-nested velocity spaces $\pmb{ \mathbb{P}}_2$ and $\pmb{\mathbb{P}}_1 \text{iso}\kern1pt\pmb{ \mathbb{P}}_2$.
+To examine this in a simpler setting, we apply AMG to the \isoqtwo{} discretization as a preconditioner for the \qtwo{} discretization of a scalar Poisson problem on the unit square.
+Defining $R_0$ via finite-element projection does not significantly improve performance, leading to a maximum gain of only one or two iterations in any given solve.
+Given the increased cost and complexity of this projection, we do not adopt this for grid transfers between $\pmb{ \mathbb{P}}_2$ and $\pmb{\mathbb{P}}_1 \text{iso}\kern1pt\pmb{ \mathbb{P}}_2$.
+However, projections may likely show more benefit in other settings, e.g., for even higher-order discretizations. \end{remark}